 The book that forever knocked Adolf off the list of most popular baby boy names.

-I will be honest- I read this as part of a research paper on WWII and could not finish, the man was clearly insane and filled with hate.
+I will be honest- I read this as part of a research paper on WWII as a group project and could not finish it.

 4. The Descent of Man by Charles Darwin